Best museums in Oxford

 What is it?
 Town Hall-based museum dedicated to the history of Oxford and its people.

 Why go?
-Unlike the jazzy university-run museums filled with ancient international artifacts, the Museum of Oxford has a simple mission: to tell the story of Oxford’s people.
+Unlike the jazzy university-run museums filled with ancient international artefacts, the Museum of Oxford has a simple mission: to tell the story of Oxford’s people.
 The small museum can be found in the Town Hall.
-From summer 2018 - 2020 it’s undergoing major redevelopment plans, so make sure you check its opening times before visiting.
+From summer 2018–2020 it’s undergoing major redevelopment plans, so make sure you check its opening times before visiting.
 Free entry.